Frequent Asked Questions About Christianity

 Yes, there were those who followed these men and accepted them as great scholars.
 Catholicism claims Origen as its greatest theologian, however, biblical believers then and now have always rejected their false teachings as heretical, because they were not biblical.
 There teachings were to a degree accepted in Alexandria, but mostly rejected in the West which was more biblical.
 It is the Bible, the very written word of God that determines what is true (orthodox) or not.

 Answer: Most churches that identify themselves as "missionary Baptists" are Southern Baptists.
 In truth they are independent churches and the Southern Baptist Convention does not decree to them what they are to do.
-There is a great deal of diversity within Southern Baptist churches, yet they remain in the convention.
-As a independent church the Convention cannot force doctrine or practice on them.
+There is also a great deal of diversity within Southern Baptist churches, yet they remain in the convention.
+As a independent church, the Convention cannot force doctrine or practice on churches in their convention.

 One main difference and fault of SBC churches is they do not practice biblical separation as does most IFB churches.
-They will work jointly with church in doctrinal error in evangelistic endeavors, such as city wide campaigns.
+They are very tolerant with churches that are in doctrinal error such as the Protestants, Pentecosts, etc. They will work jointly with church in doctrinal error in evangelistic endeavors, such as city wide campaigns.
 Billy Graham, the leading SBC evangelist, is a prime example.
 He will have workers and churches "counseling" those who come forward in his invitations who are doctrinally unsound.
 For example, if a person comes forward they are ask what is their denominational affiliation.
 If they say Roman Catholic they are sent to Roman Catholic workers.
-The Billy Graham crusades accept all denominations on a equal basis.
+The Billy Graham crusades as do most SBC churches accept all denominations on a somewhat equal basis.
+There reasoning is that these churches at least preach the Gospel.
+However, a church that teaches and practices false doctrine is not preaching the Gospel, but a perversion of it.

-No true IFB would ever work in an evanglistic campaign with churches, or individuals who are in doctrinal error.
+No true Independent Fundamental Baptist would ever work in an evanglistic campaign with churches, or individuals who are in doctrinal error.
 We would never work with Catholics, Protestants, Pentecostals who believe and practice false doctrine.
 Most SBC churches would.
-IFB believe and practice (most of them) God's word "Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?'
+IFBs believe and practice (most of them) God's word "Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?'
 (2 Corinthians 6:14)

 In the SBC doctrinal statements you will find very little difference between theirs and an IFB.
 They have the truth and they preach the Gospel and seek to get people saved.
-Their doctrinal statements are sound and biblical.
+Their doctrinal statements are mostly sound and biblical.
 The main problem is they for many years have drifted away from their biblical roots and have a tendence to compromise and water down the word of God.
 Of course that does not apply to all SBC churches, but it does typify most of them.
 There are also a number of other important differences such as a great number of the SBC churches have gone to a contemporary services patterning themselves after the Charismatics and Pentecosts.
 This is clearly accepting worldliness.
-There missions program and does not follow the biblical example.
-The SBC totally runs their mission programs and all the local church has not input accept to fund it.
-This is the main reason I left the SBC and became a fundamentalist.
+There missions program, administeredy by the Convention, does not follow the biblical example.
+The SBC totally runs their mission programs and the local church has no input, accept to fund it.
+This takes missions from the local church and puts it in the hands of a Convention that has little or no accountability to the churches who finance missons.
+The only voice a local SBC church has in what the Convention does is in sending delegates to the convention and voting.
+A local church has no power or influence to change anything in the Convention.
+The Convention is an enity unto itself.
+It is a fact that there are many liberals and neo-evangelicals in the Convention who hold key positions.
+I was raised in an SBC church and my parents, brothers and sister, and most of my kin are SBC.
+I tried unsuccessfully to point out some unbiblical practices and my pastor told me was wasting my time.
+I caught SBC missionaries lying about their work with I investigated.
+These are a few of the main reasons I left the SBC and became a IFB.
+By the way, many IFB churches have problems also.

 Answer: You are correct in that not all churches are doctrinally correct.
 There are many churches who teach and practice false doctrine.
 The reason for denominations is the differences in beliefs.
 The name of a denomination identifies it with its beliefs...so I think that is good.
 For example you know a Baptist church traditionally believes the Bible and practices scriptural baptism by immersion.
 A Methodist church believes on can lose their salvation (which is false) and sprinkles for baptism (which is in error).
 Presbyterians are Calvinists and believe God predestined some to heaven and the rest to hell and a man has not choice in the matter (which is false).
 These are examples so you can see the differences.